Essential Campus & Other Resources

-- Any incompletes will turn into Fs at the end of the next semester.
+- Any incompletes will turn into Fs at some point during the next semester (see Academic Calendar).

-- If you grade point average falls below a 3.0, you are under academic probation.
+- If your grade point average falls below a 3.0, you are on academic probation.

 - Watch your grades and read the Graduate Student Handbook for further details - these rules are college-wide!